dkaenzig/micc_replication/README.md

 This repository contains the replication package for the paper.

-Detailed replication documentation — including data descriptions, variable definitions, and step-by-step instructions — is provided in **`0_read-me.pdf`**.
+Detailed replication documentation, including data descriptions, variable definitions, and step-by-step instructions, is provided in **`0_read-me.pdf`**.

 All figures, tables, and quantitative results in the paper and online appendix can be reproduced using the files in this repository.